Holiday Lantern Tour

 Guided Groups Leave Every Thirty Minutes

-Guides lead groups of eight to ten people every thirty minutes, beginning at 4:30 pm.
+Guides will lead small groups every thirty minutes, beginning at 4:30 pm.
 Visitors cover roughly a half-mile, traveling on foot over various terrains for the duration of the tour.
 For this event, visitors are strongly encouraged to dress warmly and wear appropriate footwear, whether we have rain or clear skies.
 There is no rain date.

-Beginning at Lee’s Academy, the tour makes six to eight brief stops and concludes with a warm fire and refreshments at the Deacon John Grave House.
-On the tour, visitors can peek into historic homes while learning about important people and events in Madison’s past.
-While we explore our lovely New England green, we hope visitors will deepen their commitment to supporting and protecting our town’s cultural heritage.
+Beginning at Lee’s Academy, the tour makes several brief stops and concludes with a warm fire and refreshments at the Allis-Bushnell House.
+The tour may take visitors through the downtown area or around the historic town green to learn about important people and events from Madison’s rich history.
+Our goal is to deepen participants' appreciation for our shared past and foster a sense of commitment to supporting and protecting our town’s cultural heritage.

 Important Visitor Information

-Tickets are $15 for adults ($10 for MHS or DJG members) and $5 for children ages 5-17.
+Tickets are $18 for adults ($12 for MHS members) and $5 for children ages 5-17.
 They can be purchased online at www.madisonhistory.org or by calling 203.245.4567.
 The tour is recommended for children aged 5 and older.